ruudandriessen/packi/README.md

 # Roest 📦

-A lightweight CLI tool to analyze package freshness in your Node.js or Web projects.
+A lightweight, language-agnostic CLI tool to analyze package freshness across different programming languages and package managers.
 Roest - meaning "Rust" in Dutch - helps you identify outdated packages by checking when they were last updated, making it easier to keep your dependencies current and secure.

 ## Usage